-- Step 1 – this is the left shoulder, it has to be formed on increasing volume, this means you have heavy bullish buying into the stock price move.
+Step 1.
+The is the left shoulder has to be formed on increasing volume; this means you have heavy bullish buying into the stock price move.

-- Step 2 – this is the head.
-The head is formed but on decreasing volume.
-This is important because is the head of the head and shoulders was formed on increasing volume it would simply be a rally continuation.
+Step 2.
+The Head is formed on decreasing volume.
+This is important because if the head of the head and shoulders were built on the increasing volume, it would simply be a rally continuation.

-- Step 3 – this is the right shoulder.
+Step 3.
 The right shoulder represents a failed rally initially on increasing volume.
-This means the stock is trying to rally but fails, dispite the increased volume. then the stock price starts to slide downwards.
+This means the stock is trying to rally but fails despite the increased volume; then, the stock price starts to slide downwards.

-- Step 4 – this is the neckline, using a trend-line connect the low from both sides of the head through the outer price lines.
+Step 4.
+The neckline: using a trend-line connect the low from both sides of the head through the outer price lines.
 There you see the distinct pattern above the neckline.

 6. In the forming of the head, we see a significant decrease in volume.

 Step 7.
 In the right shoulder, we see also decreasing volume.

 How to Understand the Head & Shoulders Pattern

 At the head, we see another surge upwards on decreased volume.
 The decreased volume is critical, as this means there are fewer market participants interested in selling the stock, but more interested in buying it at this price.

-As the price declines, it is time for a new rally, however, there are now more sellers than buyers the seller sell, and the because there are fewer buyers the seller sell at a cheaper price.
-So, less volume and lower price.
+As the price declines, it is time for a new rally; however, there are now more sellers than buyers the seller sell, and because there are fewer buyers, the sellers sell at a lower price.
+So, less volume and lower prices.

-This indicates that the market, for now, has seen the high and we should expect a trend reversal from uptrend to downtrend.
+This indicates that the market, for now, has seen the high, and we should expect a trend reversal from an uptrend to downtrend.

 All of the above conditions of the Head & Shoulders pattern here are consistent with textbook descriptions.
 See the classic book Technical Analysis of the Financial Markets by John J Murphy as a reference.